Questions about the program? Book a FREE call or text us now!

 Emotional eating is when we eat outside of being physically hungry.
 It’s when we turn to food to fill a void or to numb our emotions.

 This is an important concept, especially now.
 Earlier, we spoke about anxiety, worry, and despair.
-So often, eating is a way to comfort ourselves and how to cope with these negative emotions.
+So often, eating is a way to comfort ourselves and how we cope with these negative emotions.

-So not only do we have to question our beliefs, we must question our hunger.
+So not only do we have to question our beliefs, we must also question our hunger.

-If you suspect your hunger might be emotional, ask yourself what you are really hungry for?
+If you suspect your hunger might be emotional, ask yourself, "What am I really hungry for?"

 Helping clients overcome emotional eating is a big part of what we do.